-- (2) Correctly decide if the statement is true or false. - (3) Correctly prove your claim. - A proof requires clearly stated facts and explanations in the column format with notation on the left and explanation on the right.
-Proving both directions of the implication separately is highly recommended. - A disproof requires a clearly stated counterexample along with an explanation of why the counterexample is a counterexample. - (b) (8 points) Let B(x) be x plays basketball, D(x) be x can dribble, J(x) be x can juggle, and E(x) be x earns money.
-Let the set S be the set of all people.
-For each of the following, give an equivalent fully quantified expression.
-Each is worth 2 points. - (i) Every basketball player can dribble but not every basketball player can juggle. - (ii) Everyone that can dribble and juggle earns money. - (iii) Not everyone who plays basketball earns money. - (iv) At least one person can dribble and juggle, plays basketball, and earns money.
+- (2) Correctly decide if the statement is true or false. - (6) Correctly prove your claim. - A proof requires clearly stated facts and explanations in the column format with notation on the left and explanation on the right.
+Proving both directions of the implication separately is highly recommended. - A disproof requires a clearly stated counterexample along with an explanation of why the counterexample is a counterexample.

-Problem 2 (12 points)
+Problem 3 (12 points)